Acts, Plot Progression, and Signposts

 Four acts.
 Four ways to explore a single point-of-view.

 Dramatica presents Authors with the tools necessary to explore all sides of an argument.
-By infusing their work with the meaningful application of distinct throughlines, an Author can ensure thematic balance, both objectively and subjectively.
+By infusing their work with the meaningful utilization of distinct throughlines, an Author can create thematic balance, both objectively and subjectively.
 Modern audiences know better than simply black or white.
 They deserve stories that respect that wisdom.